Ronitsabhaya75/Hotel-Management-System/README.md

-# Hotel Management System
+# Hotel Management System - Backend

-A Hotel Management System developed using Spring Boot, MySQL, AWS, ReactJS, and Bootstrap.
-The system is designed to help hotel staff efficiently manage bookings, rooms, and customer information.
-This project provides a user-friendly interface for both admins and customers, allowing smooth operations for day-to-day hotel management tasks.
+A Hotel Management System backend developed using **Spring Boot**, **MySQL**, and deployed on **AWS**.
+The system is designed to manage room availability, bookings, and customer information through RESTful APIs for admins and customers.

 ## Features

-- **User Management**: Allows customers to register, log in, and manage their profiles.
-- **Booking System**: Enables customers to book, cancel, and view reservations.
-- **Room Management**: Admins can add, update, or remove rooms and set room availability.
+- **Room Management**: Manage room availability, details, and room types.
-- **Payment Integration**: Handles the payment process for bookings.
+- **Booking Management**: Create, update, cancel, and view bookings.
+- **Customer Management**: Store and manage customer details.
-- **Admin Dashboard**: Provides admins with the ability to view all bookings, room availability, and customer information.
+- **Admin Dashboard**: Allows admins to view, update, and manage all bookings, rooms, and customers.
-- **Responsive UI**: Designed using ReactJS and Bootstrap for a mobile-friendly experience.
+- **Payment Integration**: Handle the payment process for bookings.
+- **RESTful APIs**: Expose endpoints for interacting with room, booking, and customer data.

 ## Technologies Used

+- **Backend Framework**: Spring Boot
-- **Backend**: Spring Boot, MySQL
+- **Database**: MySQL
-- **Frontend**: ReactJS, Bootstrap
 - **Cloud**: AWS
 - **Version Control**: GitHub
+- **API Architecture**: RESTful APIs

 ## API Testing with Postman